tjysdsg/tjy_vic3_fix/README.md

 - Add colored interest group name and approval rating in the outliner
 - Display peasants and unemployment with icons in the state outliner
 - Brighter map (by removing clouds, godrays, and shadows on the ground)
+- Show number of radicals and net income of the population in population list

 and all the features provided by the following mods: